Why Recessions Kill Investment Portfolios (and Poorly Protected Retirements)

 The fact is, both of these accounts are in it for the long term, but normal “buy and hold” was also in it for the best days at the cost of being in it for the worst days.
 As we’ve seen, this is too high a price to pay for most investors.

 Now, your financial salesperson may have also told you that you can’t predict recessions.
-That is not true.
-The Federal Reserve, along with dozens of other in-the-know players like hedge fund and mutual fund managers, track certain sets of data to give them a heads up when a recession is coming.
-Nothing in life is absolutely guaranteed except death, taxes, and calls from telemarketers but these data sets – things like consumer price index, retail sales, leading indicators, purchasing managers index, etc. can be assembled to give a pretty good picture of when recessions are most likely.
-In the past, they have given a warning signal anywhere from three to nine months before the market realizes we’re in a recession and acts accordingly.
+That is true.
+HOWEVER, you can tell when the US actually moves into recession — the Federal Reserve, along with dozens of other in-the-know players like hedge fund and mutual fund managers, track certain sets of data to give them a heads up when the US moves into recession.
+Nothing in life is absolutely guaranteed except death, taxes, and calls from telemarketers but these data sets – things like consumer price index, retail sales, leading indicators, purchasing managers index, etc. can be assembled to give a pretty good picture of when recessions hit.
+In the past, these data sets have shown the US moving into recession anywhere from three to nine months before the market wakes up to the fact and acts accordingly.

 Click graphic to enlarge